 I need something else to happen to be okay.

-Both overly positive and overly negative thoughts can be problematic because they actually may make us feel worse and lead to unhealthy behavior.
+Both overly positive and overly negative thoughts can be problematic because they actually may make us feel worse and lead to unhealthy behavior and worse relationships.
 However, this does not mean we should throw the baby out with the bath water.
 Our thoughts can and do have a big influence on the way we feel and how we behave, which in turn can directly influence our relationships and ability to acheive our goals in our life.
 What is important is that we engage in the most helpful or useful form of thinking.
 Psychologist Albert Ellis called this type of thinking Rational Thinking and used Rational Thinking to help people decrease their anxiety, manage their depression, and improve their interpersonal relationships in a form of psychotherapy called Rational Emotive Therapy.
 In short rational thinking are thoughts that: